bakkerthehacker/bramqp/doc/OtherHandleFunctions.md

 The `handle` provides additional functions which perform common but complicated tasks.

-#### handle.openAMQPCommunication(username, password, heartbeat, callback(error))
+#### handle.openAMQPCommunication(username, password, heartbeat, vhost, callback(error))

 - `username` The username used to log into AMQPLAIN.
+Defaults to `'guest'`.
 - `password` The password used to log into AMQPLAIN.
+Defaults to `'guest'`.
 - `heartbeat` A boolean which controls if heartbeats are enabled.
 If set to true, heartbeats are sent at the time suggested by the server.
+Defaults to `true`.
+- `vhost` The vhost used to open the connection.
+Defaults to `'/'`.
 - `callback(error)` Called once the content has been written to the socket.

 `openAMQPCommunication` performs the following tasks:

 - open the amqp connection using AMQPLAIN
 - tune the connection and optionally enable heartbeats
-- open the '/' vhost
+- open the vhost provided
 - open channel 1
 - channel 1 will re-open if closed by the server
 - the socket will be paused and resumed as requested by channel 1